code-matt/redux-react-rails-boilerplate/README.md

 The master branch is semi-educational.
 Have no experience with this stack?
 Follow the simple demo code.
 There are notifications and mouseovers trying to explain what is going on as far as Redux containers and Redux actions go.
-The clean_version branch should be used for starting Projects.
+The clean_version branch should be used for starting projects.

 ![Screenshot](screenshot.png)

 ### Caviats
-* Ruby/Rails/Bundler Setup - Its beyong the scope of this readme to help you with this, it can be something of a long process given your setup.
+* Ruby/Rails/Bundler Setup - It's beyond the scope of this readme to help you with this, it can be something of a long process given your setup.
 If you are on Windows, God help you.
 Here are some usefull links: https://github.com/rbenv/rbenv https://github.com/bundler/bundler